GamerFlix/foundryvtt-api-guide/maximum-zoom-module.md

   onChange: value => { // value is the new value of the setting CONFIG.Canvas.maxZoom=value;
   },
-  requiresReload: true,//since we reapply the setting onChange we don't need to reload
+  requiresReload: false,//since we reapply the setting onChange we don't need to reload, we will need to swap scenes though before it takes effect
   range: {
     min: 0//no negative max zoom
   },